 While the concept of being “addicted” to chaos and stress seems absurd, the condition is far more prevalent than you would expect.
 Emotional addictions can occur when people grow up in environments where they were exposed to consistent stress, chaotic events and emotional abandonment.
-These scenarios may include different blends of emotional or physical abandonment, stress from the primary caregiver.
+These scenarios may include different blends of an emotional or physical abandonment, abuse or stress from the primary caregiver/s or from a complex range of interpersonal relationships.

 The body and mind learn and map out emotional states to use later in life.